-Our senses are unable to catch most color ranges and sounds, though they are just as much there as the ones we do see and hear.
+Our senses are unable to catch most color ranges and sounds, though they are just as real as the ones we do see and hear.

 We throw all that way, but it doesn’t lessen possible realities.
 They just aren’t available to us.

 But they might be to your cat.
-Or dog.
-Aardvark.
+Or dog. or aardvark.